Sample Complexity Analysis of Multi-Target Detection via Markovian and Hard-Core Multi-Reference Alignment: Introduction

 \subsubsection{Main assumptions and relation to prior work}

-All prior analyses of the MTD model have focused on the \emph{well-separated} regime, in which signal occurrences are assumed to be separated by at least $L$ coordinates~\cite{bendory2019multi, balanov2025note}.
+All prior analyses of the MTD model have focused on the \emph{well-separated} regime, in which signal occurrences are assumed to be separated by at least $L$ coordinates~\cite{bendory2019multi, balanov2025note,balanov2025orbit}.
 This assumption greatly simplifies the problem, and under this setting, it has been shown that the sample complexity of the MTD model can be upper bounded by $\omega(\sigma^6)$, via explicit recovery from third-order moments~\cite{bendory2019multi}.
 However, it remains unclear whether such guarantees continue to hold in more general settings that relax the separation condition, namely, when signal occurrences do not overlap but are otherwise arbitrarily positioned.

 In this work, we focus on the more challenging \emph{non-overlapping} regime, where signal instances may appear arbitrarily close to each other, subject only to the condition that they do not overlap.
 For the one-dimensional MTD problem, we model the distances between consecutive signal occurrences as independent draws from a Geometric distribution with parameter $\lambda \in (0,1)$.
-This assumption is natural for modeling sparsely distributed particles and is essential for endowing the resulting process with a Markov structure.
-We emphasize that key parts of our analysis, most notably Theorem~\ref{thm:MTD-1D}, remain valid under weaker conditions, requiring only that patches sufficiently far apart exert limited statistical influence on each other (see Definition~\ref{def:exponential-mixing}).
+This assumption is natural for modeling sparsely distributed particles and endows the resulting process with a Markov structure.
+We emphasize that key parts of our analysis, most notably Theorems~\ref{thm:MTD-1D} and \ref{thm:sampleComplexity1DMTD}, remain valid under different assumptions on the particle location distribution, requiring only that patches sufficiently far apart exert limited statistical influence on each other (see Definition~\ref{def:exponential-mixing}).
 A natural extension to two dimensions is obtained by assuming a \emph{hard-core} spatial model, in which the same principle of weak long-range correlations ensures that distant patches exert only limited statistical influence on each other (Sections~\ref{sec:2DhomogeneousMTD}--\ref{sec:mainResults2D}).